 Exhaustion, long-term stress, nervousness, but also an increase in alcohol consumption and cigarette smoking and - above all - deterioration of health and difficulty in contacting a physician - this is the image that emerges from the nationwide report "Poles one year after the SARS-CoV-2 pandemic outbreak", published by Aflofarm Foundation.
 What other effects has one year of fighting the pandemic brought?

-- Over the past year we have witnessed events that until now we knew only from fantasy movies.
+The first case of SARS-CoV-2 in Poland was reported on 4th March 2020.
+The virus has been spreading ever since, taking its toll in the form of a dramatically increasing number of infected, hospitalized and fatal victims.
+At the moment, according to official data, almost 2.9 million people have fallen ill in Poland, with 75,000 deaths due to the infection.
+After over a year of fighting the pandemic, we know that the effects of the virus have affected everyone - including those who managed to avoid infection.- Over the past year we have witnessed events that until now we knew only from fantasy movies.
 Closure of educational, cultural and sports facilities, remote teaching of children, prohibition on leaving the household, the necessity to wear masks, conversion of hospitals and sports stadiums into COVID treatment facilities, online consultations instead of medical visits, difficulties with access to physicians and isolation - these are the everyday situations that we have been facing for over a year.
 We have been going through various phases of the pandemic seeing more and more bans and restrictions - asserts Tomasz Furman, CEO of the Aflofarm Foundation, which initiated the report.
 As part of the Aflofarm Foundation we decided to examine the physical and psychological wellbeing of Poles, and gather their opinions on access to health care, in order to see what has affected our lives, and to what extent.

 Poor health condition